TreeLLi/Facial-Expression-Recognition_Decision-Tree/Readme.md

 # Facial Expression Recognition System(Simplified) Based on the AUs

+## Running Instructions
+In order to test the performance of the trained decision trees on new dataset, please load the trained trees from `decision_tree.pkl`, which returns a list of `6` trained trees, and import `DecisionTree.py` in your test file.
+The running environment should be `Linux` and `python 3`.
+Invoke the function `testTrees(trees, dataset)` to start your testing.
+The first parameter of the `testTrees` function is the loaded `6` decision trees, and the second parameter is the new dataset with the same format as the `cleandata_students.mat` and `noisydata_students`.
+This function returns a list of predictions ranging from `1` to `6`.

 ## File Architecture
 ### Facs.py
 the main program, i.e. the starting point  `__name__=="main"` of program, describes the complete working flows including data reading, preprocessing, model learning, predicting and evaluating.